 Hello, My name is Brian and I graduated from the University of California, Riverside with a B.S. in Electrical Engineering.
 I have taken pretty much every core math class from Algebra to Vector Calculus.
 I have always excelled in math and during high school I found that I am also pretty good a teaching it to others.
-I have been a tutor on this site for almost 2 years now.
+I have been a tutor on this site for about 4 years now.
 I have helped students at all levels, but a majority of my students have been in high school or college.
-I tutored a bit... [more]
+I tutored a bit ... [more]

 Algebra 1 is the basis of most math.
 The key concepts from this are used in EVERY other math class that you can take.
 So it is essential that this subject is understood completely.
 When I took this class in middle school, I was one of the few people in my class that actually understood it.
 Many of my friends would ask me for help, and I would help them.
 Some of them probably would not have passed if it were not for my help.